sammuelyee/docs/faqs.md

 3. Select *Export* from the Edit drop-down menu

     <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/export_dataset_menu_option.png' | prepend: site.baseurl }}" alt="Export Option from Edit Menu" /></p>

+	**Tip:** You can also export a dataset layer directly from a selected map.
+From your maps dashboard, select *Edit layer* from the [(Edit map options](cartodb-editor.html#edit-map-options)) of a selected map.

     The export dataset options appear.
+Options may vary, depending on your data.

 4. Select the preferred file format